Frequently Asked Questions

 12. What do I need to do to apply?

-- First-time LCC Students must apply to LCC either on line or in person at Enrollment Services (GB 203).
+- First-time LCC Students must apply to LCC either on line or in person at the StarZone.

-- Establish your skill levels in reading, writing and math by taking the LCC basic skills placement tests at the Assessment Center (GB 200) or by transferring courses from another college.
+- Establish your skill levels in reading, writing and math by taking the LCC placement tests at the Assessment Center in the StarZone or by transferring courses from another college.
 (Most classes list a skill level prerequisite in the course description.)

 - See an advisor if you are not sure which courses you should take.

-- Register on-line or in person at Enrollment Services (GB 203).
+- Register on-line or in person at the StarZone.
 Register early!

 13. How can I afford it?

 LCC can help you find a grant, a loan, or a scholarship to help you cover the cost of going back to school.
 Get started as soon as possible by completing a Free Application for Federal Student Aid (FAFSA).
-They are available at www.fafsa.ed.gov or LCC Enrollment Services (GB 203).
-An LCC Financial Aid Advisor can help you complete the form.
-There is also financial help for childcare, books and transportation through the LCC Women's Resource Center (GB 204) and TRIO participants are eligible for parking and bus vouchers on a per semester basis.
+They are available at www.fafsa.ed.gov or from staff in the StarZone.
+There is also financial help for childcare, books and transportation through the LCC Women's Resource/Returning Adult Program and TRIO participants are eligible for parking and bus vouchers on a per semester basis.

 14. What if I want to teach?

 Great idea!
 There is a growing demand everywhere for teachers, especially in Special Education and Secondary Math, Science and Technical/Occupational Education.
 To become a certified teacher you must complete a Bachelor's Degree in teacher education from an accredited college or university and then pass the tests for Teacher Certification in Michigan.
 With careful planning you can take half of the requirements for teacher certification at LCC.
 Talk to an advisor about transferring your LCC coursework to a certification program at any four-year institution.
-And be sure to ask about LCC's special transfer agreements with Central Michigan, Spring Arbor and Eastern Michigan universities (for elementary and secondary education) and Western Michigan University (for secondary technical/occupational education).
+Be sure to ask about LCC's special transfer agreements with Central Michigan, Eastern Michigan, Ferris State University, and Spring Arbor universities (for elementary and secondary education) and Western Michigan University (for secondary technical/occupational education).

 Student Guide to Teacher Certification (pdf)